 - 125 grams unsalted butter, cubed and softened

 - 3 eggs

 - 1 1/2 teaspoons baking powder

 - Beat together the butter and sugar.

-- Add the egg, applesauce, and vanilla and mix until just combined.
+- Add a splash of milk and mix until just incorporated.

 - Pour the batter into a greased round cake tin.